-The Employer will make a Matching Contribution on your behalf if you make a "Matched Employee Contribution" during the Plan Year.
+The Employer may, in its sole discretion, make a Matching Contribution on your behalf if you make a "Matched Employee Contribution" during the Plan Year.
 A "Matched Employee Contribution" is any Elective Deferral Contribution or Catch-up Contribution that you may make.

-If you make a "Matched Employee Contribution" the Employer will contribute to your Matching Contribution Account in an amount equal to 100% of the Matched Employee Contributions that are not in excess of 3% of your Compensation.
+If you make a "Matched Employee Contribution" the Employer may contribute to your Matching Contribution Account in an amount and allocation formula as determined by the Employer in its sole discretion.